H'Hen Niê: Miss Universe Vietnam 2017

-H'Hen entered Miss Universe Vietnam 2017.
-During her time at Miss Universe Vietnam, she was recognized for her short hair, adventurous and outgoing personality, and tanned complexion, a contrast to the traditional Vietnamese beauty standard.
-In the finale, H'Hen Niê went on to win the competition, beating out first runner-up Hoàng Thùy and second runner-up Mâu Thị Thanh Thủy.
-Miss Universe 2008 Dayana Mendoza was a judge at the finale.
-When asked by a co-judge whom she would pick as the winner, Mendoza chose "the girl with short hair".
-As a Rade person, H'Hen Niê is currently the first and only Miss Universe Vietnam titleholder to be from an ethnic minority group, other than Kinh.
+H'Hen competed in and won Miss Universe Vietnam 2017.
+As a Rade person, H'Hen is currently the first and only Miss Universe Vietnam titleholder to be from an ethnic minority group, other than Kinh.

 Miss Universe 2018

 She represented Vietnam at Miss Universe 2018 in Bangkok, Thailand.
 In the months leading up to the pageant, H'Hen's training and preparation was documented and aired as a YouTube series called Road to Miss Universe 2018.

 The Miss Universe Vietnam Organization held a contest to find the Vietnamese national costume that H'Hen would wear for the national costume competition at the pageant.
 Six designs made it to the final round.
 After a nationwide vote, the top three designs were selected: Bánh Mì (inspired by the Vietnamese sandwich bánh mì), Phố cổ (inspired by the ancient town of Hội An), and Ngũ hổ (inspired by the classical Hàng Trống painting and Vietnamese opera).
 In the end, Bánh Mì was selected to be Vietnam's national costume at Miss Universe 2018.

-In the finale held at Impact Arena on December 17 in Bangkok, H'Hen finished as a top 5 finalist.
-In her top 5 interview, H'Hen received a question about whether the #MeToo movement has gone too far, for which she answered:
+In the finale held at Impact Arena on December 17 in Bangkok, H'Hen finished as a top five finalist.
+In her top five interview, H'Hen received a question about whether the #MeToo movement has gone too far, for which she answered: